 UCCRN strengthens ongoing collaborations and knowledge exchange both for and with cities of various sizes on all continents.

-The focus of the Regional Hubs is on conducting world-class research and apply it to mitigation and resilience planning.
+The focus of the Regional Hubs is on conducting world-class research and applying it to mitigation and resilience planning.

 The Hubs operate at the continental scale and link knowledge to action with tools such as the Case Study Docking Station.
 Input from the UCCRN Regional Hubs advances the ARC3 urban climate assessment and action framework, enabling UCCRN to update the ARC3 report series regularly with ties to urban decision-makers worldwide.